wix/stylable/_docs/references/pseudo-elements.md

 When a **Stylable** stylesheet's [root](./root.md) extends another stylesheet, pseudo-elements are automatically exposed on the extending stylesheet and available inline.

 In this example, the class `play-button` is available from the original component file `video-player.css`, and extended and styled in the`super-video-player.css` stylesheet as a custom pseudo-element on the `root` class.
-The `pages.css` stylesheet can then extend `super-video-player.css` and in the `.main-player` class, style `play-button` differently.
+The `page.css` stylesheet can then extend `super-video-player.css` and on the `.main-player` class, style `play-button` differently.

 CSS API
 ```css